9prady9/CLGLInterop/README.md

 * CMake (>= 3.0.2)
 * OpenCL Libraries (should be located by CMake automatically if they are installed using package managers)
-* GLFW, GLEW - Both should be automatically found by CMake.
+* GLFW, Both should be automatically found by CMake.

 More examples will be added progressively.
 Current list of examples is given below.